cloudnative-pg/cloudnative-pg/docs/src/ssl_connections.md

 ## Issuing a new certificate

 !!!
-See also "About CNP plugin for kubectl"
+Seealso "About CNP plugin for kubectl"
     Please refer to the ["Certificates" section in the "Cloud Native PostgreSQL Plugin"](cnp-plugin.md#certificates) page for details on how to use the plugin for `kubectl`.